 What is a pip?

 Forex quotes are measured in pips.
-A pip is a “percentage in point”.
+A pip means a “percentage in point”.
 In the vast majority of forex quotes, a pip is a single-digit movement in the 4th decimal place of a currency pair.

-If the price of EUR/USD moves from $1.1853 to $1.1857 then the pair has moved higher by 4 pips.
+If the EUR/USD price moves from $1.1853 to $1.1857 then the pair has moved up by 4 pips.

 Many forex brokers will quote their prices to one-tenth of a pip, adding a fifth decimal place to the price.
 This is because they have variable spreads in their quotes.
 For example, the price of EUR/USD may move from $1.18376 to $1.18293.
 This would be a fall of 8.3 pips.